LashMUD/TheBrassRing/lib/domains/etnar/readme.txt

-This is the doamin for the continent of Etnar which is expected to have several regions.
+This is the domain for the continent of Etnar which is expected to have several regions.
 The village of Wyr and its surroundings is one of them.
 Other regions will be the lands of Q'in and Char.